 The Sweet Colleens bring diverse musical backgrounds to bear on their truly unique folk–rock sound.
 Jeremy Greenhouse (vocals, guitar, fiddle, mandolin, harmonica), has recorded and performed extensively with Celtic, rock, Cajun and country acts in Canada, the U.S., and Europe.
 Pete Sandvik (accordion, piano, guitar, vocals), brings Cajun and rock influences, classically–trained dexterity, and a not–so–secret love for the Grateful Dead to his accordion playing with the Sweet Colleens.
 David Bade (bass, vocals) offers rock solid bass during the Sweet Colleens live shows, and everything from bluegrass picking guitar solos to cello on their recordings.
-Dave Bille (acoustic and electric guitar) has years of experience playing diverse musical styles ranging from West African soukous to country blues and American roots rock.
+Rich Larson (acoustic and electric guitar) has a voracious musical appetite, and has performed in a variety of settings around the Twin Cities from stadiums to weddings.
 Finally, drummer Wolf Loescher’s style draws not only on the country–swing of his native Texas, but on the rich bagpipe–laced Celtic music of Scotland, where he lived for several years before founding the acclaimed Celtic–rock band Jiggernaut.
 Together, The Sweet Colleens offer a unique high–energy roots sound.

 Watch our promo video.